Hebrews 9:27 declares, It is appointed for men to die once and after this comes

 Another term for the Lake of Fire is Gehenna.
 It is a term not found in all translations, but in some.
 For example, in Matthew 5:22 in Young’s Literal Translation, Jesus declares, whoever may say to his brother, Empty fellow! shall be in danger of the sanhedrim, and whoever may say, Rebel! shall be in danger of the gehenna of the fire.
 Another passage that identifies Gehenna with the Lake of Fire is James 3:6 (YLT), where we find the phrase, set on fire by the gehenna.
 Geenna (gheh'-en-nah) is the Greek term found in both passages.
 In Matthew 5:22 it is usually translated by such terms as fire of hell, or hellfire, and in James 3:6, by such terms as fire from Hell or fire by Hell.

-Genesis 3, not the Heaven where God dwells.
-As it says in Romans 8:22, For we know that the whole creation groans and suffers the pains of
+the curse of Genesis 3, not the Heaven where God dwells.
+As it says in Romans 8:22, For we know that the whole creation groans and suffers the

-When the Lord returns from Heaven, He will bring all the church saints with Him in their glorified bodies to reign with Him for the thousand years (Jude 1:14; Revelation 20:6).
+When the Lord returns from Heaven at the end of the Tribulation, He will bring all the church saints with Him in their glorified bodies to reign with Him for the thousand years (Jude 1:14; Revelation 20:6).
 Shortly after, all pre-Ascension saints will be resurrected (Isaiah 26:19; Daniel 12:2) as will the Tribulation saints, the latter group of whom will also reign with Messiah (Revelation 20:4).